the episode

 John McLarty: Right.

-John McLarty: You know, and we we can’t lose our salvation because we’re eternally wonderfully saved.
-Right.
-But we can lose our peace.
+John McLarty: You know, and we can’t lose our salvation because we’re eternally wonderfully saved.

 Kimberly Faith: That’s right.
 That’s right.

-John McLarty: When we But our our salvation, I think these seven points make it clear our salvation is secure.
-Absolutely.
-If we’ve been born again, if we’ve accepted Christ as our savior.
+John McLarty: But our salvation, I think these seven points make it clear our salvation is secure

 John McLarty: Very good.
-And just to point out, those scriptures, we don’t have to avoid them.
+And just to point out those scriptures, we don’t have to avoid them.
 We can just dig right into them.